PetCaseFinder

 Plain-English summary

-In a study of 462 cats with untreated hyperthyroidism (a condition where the thyroid gland is overactive), researchers looked at how much weight these cats lost and whether it was due to fat loss or muscle wasting.
-They found that many of these cats were thin or had lost muscle mass.
-After treatment, most cats gained weight and improved their body condition, but nearly half of them still showed signs of muscle loss.
-This means that while treatment can help cats regain weight, it doesn't always restore their muscle health completely.
+A group of 462 cats with hyperthyroidism (a condition that causes weight loss) were evaluated for body weight and muscle condition.
+Many of these cats were found to be thin or had lost muscle mass.
+After treatment, most cats gained weight and improved their body condition, but about 45% still showed some muscle wasting.
+This means that while treatment can help cats regain weight, some may not fully recover their muscle strength.

 Abstract